2023 Most Popular Health & Physical Education Bachelor's Degree Schools in Illinois

 Full Health & Physical Education at University of Illinois at Chicago Report

-A rank of #3 on this year’s list means Concordia University, Chicago is a great place for health and physical education students working on their bachelor’s degree.
-Located in the large suburb of River Forest, Concordia University, Chicago is a private not-for-profit school with a moderately-sized student population.
+Out of the 35 schools in Illinois that were part of this year’s ranking, Concordia University, Chicago landed the # 3 spot on the list.
+Located in the suburb of River Forest, Concordia University, Chicago is a private not-for-profit college with a moderately-sized student population.

 Women make up 52% of the phys ed majors at the school.